icyflame/PersistentScratch.vim/README.md

 :SCW test json
 ```

+This command can be called from normal or visual mode.
+In normal mode, the
+complete buffer will be written to the scratch file.
+In visual mode, the
+highlighted portion will be writed to the scratch file.

 ### `:SCE [stub] [ext]`

 > Write the current buffer to a scratch file and then open that file for editing